The following are some common misconceptions about hearing aids:

-Fact: Consulting with an audiologist is the only way that you can guarantee access to a quality device properly programmed for your needs.
+Fact: Consulting with an audiologist is the only way that you can guarantee access to a quality device properly programmed for your needs (see hearing aid prices).
 An audiologist will also provide other services such as: a hearing evaluation, hearing aid fitting and follow-up, repair maintenance, and rehabilitation.

 For additional information, read our article about hearing loss myths to learn what is real or not concerning hearing loss and its effects.